 How To Find New Guitar Tones

 There are a few short insights that I thought I’d share with you.
 So here’s how to find new guitar tones using your existing gear.
 It’s time to unlock what you already own and be more creative!

-For example having a Wah (however, uncool they are currently!) first will sound completely different from moving it so that is after all your dirt or overdrive pedals.
+For example, having your Wah first in the chain will sound completely different from placing it after all your drive pedals.
 Try it.
 It just might change your Wah’s location in future.

 During my geeky time, I was trying to come up with tones which sounded kinda Synth-y.
-I knew I wanted to use my Duo Jet for the Bigsby –because I wanted to be mess with the pitch.
+I wanted to use my Duo Jet for the Bigsby as I can use it to mess with the pitch.

 So guitar selected!
-Next up I tried using a RAT distortion for the base sound.
-So, I started with a really overdriven and fat guitar tone!
+Next up I tried using my RAT distortion for a fat overdriven guitar tone!
 Nice!
-I added a short delay, 100ms to be exact – with two repeats and set the feedback so it was just audible if you raked the strings.
-Adding the delay gave the tone some depth to the sound.
+I then added a short delay, 100ms to be exact.
+This was set with two repeats and so it was just audible.
+While you can’t hear the delay repeats, it adds depth to the sound.

 I wanted to throw into the mix a Phaser pedal.
 It’s new, barely used and was a bit of fun.
 I tried adding it at the front of the chain – didn’t change a thing.
 Darn!
 How about halfway through the chain?
-The next minute of so involved some pedal moving.
+The next minute or so involved some pedal moving.

 With the Phaser inserted instead of my booster, the most unholy guitar based Synth sound was created.
 The perfect guitar tone for the song!
-Moral – trying pedals in different location is worth it!
+Moral – trying pedals in different locations is worth it!